+The top 24 leading universities highly value languages and if you are planning on studying at a Russell Group University, French will support your application not only for future careers in banking, law, accounting, engineering, advertising, finance, teaching and interpreting but in a host of other sectors.
 Previous Aston students have gone on to study French with such subjects as Engineering, Maths, Business, Linguistics, Law, Accounting amongst others.
 In a global economy, graduates who can also offer a foreign language are always in demand.

-- Enrichment opportunities:

 - Film material to support an authentic impression of life in the French speaking world

 - Trip to Paris

-- Careers advice through external speakers

-- Drop in sessions to aid understanding
+- Drop-in sessions to aid understanding